Publication Date: August 25, 2017

 Drugwatch employees are allowed to associate themselves with Drugwatch when posting on social media, but they must clearly brand their online posts as personal and purely their own.
 Drugwatch should not be held liable for any outcomes the employees’ personal social media posts may generate.

 Content pertaining to sensitive Drugwatch information should not be shared on social media.
-Disclosing information that is financial, operational and legal in nature as well as any information that may violate the trust of patients who confide in Drugwatch is prohibited.
+Disclosing financial, operational and legal information or information that may violate the trust of patients who confide in Drugwatch is prohibited.

 Employees should observe proper copyright and reference laws when posting online.
-Drugwatch does not tolerate dishonorable content such as racial, ethnic, sexual, religious and physical disability slurs.
+Drugwatch does not tolerate dishonorable content such as racial, ethnic, sexual, religious or physical disability slurs.

 Drugwatch’s editorial policy was drafted using principles adopted and published by reputable media organizations, including the Society of Professional Journalists and The New York Times.